The Dark Art of Designing for Dark Mode

 Is this dress black and blue?
 Or is it white and gold?

-Our color perception is influenced by literally what colors appear next to each other.
+Our color perception is influenced quite literally by what colors appear next to each other.
+Many such experiments in color and perception were designed by Joseph Albers in his book Interaction of Color.

 The small boxes next to 1 and 1 are the same color.
 And the small boxes next 2 and 2 are the same color.
 When you change the colors next to or surrounding them, it impacts your perception of the color.